 In 2015, the International Coffee Organization (ICO) launched International Coffee Day.
 Observed annually on the 1st of October, this is a day to celebrate the coffee bean and honour folk involved in bringing us the energising tasty beverage we enjoy, from the harvesters and roasters to the baristas, not forgetting the plight of the coffee growers.

-Like us, you properly start your day with at least one coffee, but today's cup deserves special reverence.
+Like us, you probably start your day with at least one coffee, but today's cup deserves special reverence.
 Sip slowly, contemplate and then have a second.
 This evening, we suspect many bars will be promoting Dick Bradsell's excellent Vodka Espresso, better known as the Espresso Martini this is a cocktail that brilliantly harnesses the coffee bean's flavour.

 New York's Plaza Hotel opened on this day in 1907.
-Many decades after Ernest Hemingway uncharitably advised F. Scott Fitzgerald to give his liver to Princeton and his heart to the Plaza, the hotel - along with its bar - remains a New York icon.
+Many decades after Ernest Hemingway uncharitably advised F. Scott Fitzgerald to give his liver to Princeton and his heart to the Plaza, the hotel - along with its bar - was a New York icon.